ayriainen/noteapp/README.md

 Then go to http://localhost:5000 in your browser to operate the app.
 Macs sometimes hog port 5000 for Airdrop in which case turn off Airdrop Receiver in settings.

 When you want to stop just press **CTRL + C**, and you can restart it with the same **python3 app.py** command.
-If you want deactivate venv just run the **deactivate** command.
+If you want to deactivate venv just run the **deactivate** command.
 You can clear the database by deleting database.db and rerunning its creation.